 courses Moorpark will accept from my previous college?

-will review your transcripts for transfer credit.
+The office of Outreach and Admissions will review your transcripts for transfer credit.
 They will need to see

 your official transcripts along with course descriptions from your previous college.
 See http://web1.assist.org/web-assist/MOORPARK.html for more information on transfer agreements.